adminion/contributing/README.md

 # Adminion Contribution Guide

-All are encouraged to contribute by way of submitting new Issues and Pull-Requests to help improve the quality of the project.
-Please see individual sections below regarding each type of contributions.
+All are encouraged to contribute by way of submitting new Issues and Pull-Requests to help improve the quality of projects in the Adminion org.
+Please see individual sections below regarding different types of contributions.

-PRs with failing tests will not be merged; furthermore, PRs that decrease a project's test coverage will likely not be merged.
-See [Testing and Coverage](#testing-and-coverage).
+# Release Strategy

+All development, including semver-majorb changes, should be done in the master branch.
+Master therefore has an unstable API and is used for incubation of breaking changes and new features.

+Immediately following a semver-major (i.e. v2.0.0) release,  a stable release branch for that major version (i.e. v2.x) should be cut from master.
+Semver-major and semver-patch commits from master should be cherry-picked into stable release branches where appropriate.
+Minor and patch releases should be made from their respective stable branches. (i.e. v2.x -> v2.0.1)

 ## Bugs
 If you believe you have found a bug, please create an issue describing the bug, code that reproduces it, and the version of the project you are using.
 If possible, please provide a pull request to fix or suggest how the bug may be resolved.